delta-io/delta-rs/docs/usage/optimize/small-file-compaction-with-optimize.md

  'preserveInsertionOrder': True}
 ```

-The optimize operation has added 5 new files and marked 100 exisitng files for removal (this is also known as “tombstoning” files).
+The optimize operation has added 5 new files and marked 100 existing files for removal (this is also known as “tombstoning” files).
 It has compacted the 100 tiny files into 5 larger files.

 Let’s append some more data to the Delta table and see how we can selectively run optimize on the new data that’s added.